On the (Local) Lifting Property: Introduction

 {\bf Theorem} {\it Let $A$ be separable contractible (or, more generally, an inductive limit, with surjective connecting maps, of RFD C*-algebras that have the LP) with the QWEP.
 Then there exists a quasidiagonal extension such that $B$ has the WEP.}

 Since $A$ is QWEP if and only if $cone(A)$ is QWEP, Kirchberg's theorem on cones is a particular case of the theorem above.

-2) Here we give a new proof to the fact that the class of C*-algebras with the LP is closed under crossed products with amenable groups which was proved by Buss, Echterhoff and Willett \cite[Th.
+2) We give a new and short proof to the fact that the class of C*-algebras with the LP is closed under crossed products with amenable groups which was proved by Buss, Echterhoff and Willett \cite[Th.
 7.4]{BEW}.

-3) An extremely useful result in the theory of c.p. liftings is Arveson's theorem that says that the set of liftable ccp maps is closed in the pointwise operator norm topology \cite{Arveson}.
-In {\bf Theorem \ref{strict} } we give a generalization, to the strict topology, of Arveson's result, which hopefully might turn out to be useful.

 {\bf Acknowledgments. } We thank Alcides Buss for informing us about \cite[Th.
 7.4]{BEW} and for comments on the first version of this work.
 T.S. was partially supported by a grant from the Swedish Research Council.